eidy/aliveai/readme.txt

 aliveai.samepos(pos1,pos2)			if positions is same or very near aliveai.roundpos(pos)

+aliveai.random_pos(self,Min,Max)		self or position, min distance max distance: returns a randomly position where you can stand on

 aliveai.namecut(name,group)			cuts down a name, if its able (like default:wood / group:wood to w), if group is true return cut to group (like w to group:wood) aliveai.generate_house(self)			generate house instructions aliveai.showpath(pos,number,pos_is_a_table)	works if aliveai.status=true, number can be 1,2,3 pos_is_a_table can be true or nil